Blaisorblade/dot-iris/website/index.md

 layout: home
 ---

-This is the homepage for the **Scala Step-by-Step** project.
-We extend the the DOT calculus, that is, the formal foundations of the _Scala_ programming language, using step-indexed logical relations and the Iris framework.
+This is the homepage for the **guarded DOT** project.
+We extend the the DOT calculus, that is, the formal foundations of the _Scala_ programming language, using step-indexed logical relations and the Iris framework; the result is the *guarded DOT(gDOT)* calculus.

+Our first paper, **Scala Step-by-Step**, corresponds to gDOT 1.0.

 ## Publications
   - _Scala Step-by-Step: Soundness for DOT with Step-Indexed Logical Relations in Iris_.